Life and Times of Frederick Douglass: Reactions to Text

 Several scholars criticized Life and Times of Frederick Douglass, and Douglass was disappointed with how his narrative was received.
 From the 1880s to 1890s, African American newspapers entirely ignored his third narrative.
 William Andrews, as well as other scholars, criticized the fact that Douglass's last autobiography can be seen as a shift in African American literature from "asserting black identity against a slaveholding nation" to "accommodation to the values and goals of the white middle class into which they attempted to assimilate".
 For these scholars, Douglass's last autobiography lacks a sense of purpose in the post-Civil War era.
 Jürgen E. Grandt writes that in Life and Times of Frederick Douglass, Douglass "seeks to break out of the tautology of language in order to rejoin text in history".
 While in his two previous narratives, Douglass focused on the quest for literacy, in Life and Times, he sought to "re(connect) with a realm outside of language".
 Grandt adds that Douglass finds it difficult "to escape the tautology of language by placing authentic blackness outside of the text itself".
 The shift in focus on Douglass's third autobiography caused it to be the least studied out of all three of his autobiographies.
 Grandt also writes that the Life and Times of Frederick Douglass is "indicative of a general loss of emotional force and economy".

+Robert S. Levine writes that Life and Times "has generally been regarded as something of an embarrassment, a self-indulgent work of over 600 pages that need be read only by Douglass specialists....
+But Life and Times is the only autobiography in which Douglass discusses John Brown, Abraham Lincoln, the Civil War, Reconstruction, his return to Maryland's Eastern Shore, his second marriage, and his vexed role as U.S. minister and consul to Haiti....
+Douglass for the most part tells a compelling story ... in ways that are highly rhetorical, performative, and not completely to be trusted".